-- Basis and transfers after death: When property is transferred after death, in general the inheritor’s basis in the property is the fair market value on the date of death.
+- Basis and transfers after death: with the respected opinion of established property valuers in Sydney, when property is transferred after death, in general the inheritor’s basis in the property is the fair market value on the date of death.
 This is referred to as “stepped-up basis.”
 For example, if you purchase 100 shares of Facebook stock for $60 per share for a total of $6,000 but then die and leave the stock to your son and the price is $100 per share on your date of death, then your son’s basis in the stock is stepped-up to $10,000.
 Thus, if your son later sells the stock for $105 per share (or $10,500), he will only owe capital gains tax on $500 ($10,500 sales price – $10,000 stepped-up basis = $500 gain).

 Planning Tip: You may unknowingly create an income tax bill for your children by gifting property during your lifetime instead of allowing your children to inherit the property after your death.
 A common example is when a parent deeds their residence to his or her child to avoid probate.
 If the child did not pay their parent anything for the residence, then the parent has made a gift of the residence to the child.
 If the parent’s basis in the property is $100,000, then the child’s basis is $100,000.
 If the parent lives in the property for 15 more years and then dies when the value is $500,000, the child’s basis is still $100,000.
 If the child decides to sell the property shortly after death, the child will owe capital gains tax on $400,000 ($500,000 sales price – $100,000 carry-over basis = $400,000 gain).
 If instead the parent had used a revocable trust or a payable on death deed to avoid probate so that the residence passed to the child after death, then the child would not owe any capital gains tax ($500,000 sales price – $500,000 stepped up basis = $0 gain).